Dissertations

 Pandemic forecasting for the United States using machine learning models and comparative analysis with CDC models.

 The outbreak of the COVID-19 pandemic has highlighted the critical need for accurate forecasting models to understand and predict the spread of the virus.
-This project aims to develop and evaluate machine learning models for COVID-19 forecasting in the United States and compare their performance with models
+This project aims to develop and evaluate machine learning models for COVID-19 forecasting in the United States and compare their performance with models submitted to the Centers for Disease Control and Prevention (CDC).
+The objective is to enhance the accuracy and effectiveness of pandemic prediction and support informed decision-making.

 Farah Saeed